dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 Integration
 -----------

-At this stage the reflections may be integrated - this is run with:
+At this stage the reflections may be integrated.
+This is done by running

 .. code-block:: bash